cwieken/configr/docs/user-guide/config-classes.md

 ### Type Validation in Nested Structures

 Configr performs type validation for nested dataclass fields just like it does for top-level fields.
-If the data in your configuration file doesn't match the expected types in your nested dataclasses, Configr will raise a `ConfigValidationError`.
+This is handled by the `FieldTypeChecker` class which ensures that your entire configuration hierarchy maintains type safety.

-This ensures that your entire configuration hierarchy maintains type safety.
+Configr will raise a `ConfigValidationError` if a type check for a field fails.

 ### Customizing Nested Configuration